About Bachelor Degrees

 What Is a Bachelor Degree?

-A bachelor's degree is an all-purpose degree.
 Another name for a bachelor's degree is undergraduate degree, because it's the degree that comes before graduate school.
 Employers view this credential as proof that you can handle a little bit of everything.
 They also view it as evidence that you're a reliable person, with enough drive and determination to complete a long-term project.
-And since statistics show that most people try between 5 and 7 different careers in their lifetime, an all-purpose degree is an especially helpful tool.

 Why Is a Bachelor Degree Important?

-Again, employers use bachelor's degrees like a screening tool.
+Employers use bachelor's degrees like a screening tool.
 Many employers will only hire people who have earned a bachelors degree.
 This practice might seem unfair, but it's a modern reality.
-Over 33 percent of Americans (age 23 or older) hold at least a bachelors degree.
-That's a lot of people.
-If you're not among that 33 percent, you probably won't be considered for most of today's high-paying jobs.
+If you are not in the percentage of people with bachelor degrees, you could potentially not be considered for some of today's high-paying jobs.

 What Kind of Courses Are Involved?